niceume/r_bridge/README.md

 create_ns_function_call, create_env_function_call and create_function_call create R's internal S expresion structures for function calls. create_ns_function_call can specify (package) namespace. create_env_function_call can specify environment name.

-Arguments are passed as Ruby Hash, and each Hash's value needs to point to R's object.
-You usually pass R vectors, but you can also pass another function call as an argument.
+Arguments are passed as Ruby's Hash like objects, Hash or assocation Array, and their each element's value needs to be R's object.
+For these R objects You can assign not only R vectors but also other function calls.

+Assocation Arrays are useful when you have more than one elements with the same key name, which Hash does not allow.
+This happens when you do not specify parameter name and you use empty Strings, "", as parameter names.

 ```
-RBridge.create_ns_function_call( ns, fname, hash )
+RBridge.create_ns_function_call( ns, fname, hash_like )
-RBridge.create_env_function_call( env, fname, hash )
+RBridge.create_env_function_call( env, fname, hash_like )
-RBridge.create_function_call( fname,  hash )
+RBridge.create_function_call( fname,  hash_like )

 (e.g.)
 # pass vector to argument